 120a Battery charger

-It also comes with mobile connectivity to monitor your device/batteries.
-One thing to note is that this only works with 48v leisure batteries (which are pretty rare on their own).
-So what this means is that you will likely need to wire four 12v batteries in parallel.
-Certainly doable, but perhaps it's own mission.
+That’s monstrous… It also comes with mobile connectivity to monitor your devices/batteries.
+One thing to note is that this only works with 48V leisure batteries (which are pretty rare).
+In practice, this means that you will need to wire four 12V batteries in parallel (or two 24V).
+Certainly doable, but perhaps a bit of a mission.
 Still...
-I'm drooling at this device.
+I'm drooling over this device.

 How to install a pure sine wave inverter in your van conversion

-Connect the camper van inverter to the bus bars
+Step #2: Connect the inverter to the bus bars

 On the positive wire we also want to install a terminal switch.
-This is a big switch that allows us to easily turn off our 12v to 240v inverter.
-Remember: we should turn off our inverter whenever we are not using it to save electricity.
+This is a big switch that allows us to easily turn off our inverter.

 How to wire up plug sockets in your van conversion